Doping a fractional quantum anomalous Hall insulator: Doping in the anyon near

 \subsection{Formation of the secondary CFL}

 Following the standard strategy for describing a zero-field CFL state, we start with \eqref{eq:sCFL_start}, fractionalize $d_i$ as $d_i = z_i \psi_i$, and introduce three emergent gauge fields $\alpha_{i=1,2,3}$ such that the bosonic parton $z_i$ couples to $a - \alpha_i$ and the fermionic parton $\psi_i$ couples to $\alpha_i$.
-Putting $z_i$ in a $U(1)_{2}$ state defines the CFL for $d_i$:
+The effective Lagrangian for each $d_i$ then takes the form